K (album)

 K is the debut album by English psychedelic rock band Kula Shaker, released on 16 September 1996.
-A concept album, themed on Indian mysticism, it became the fastest selling debut album in Britain since Elastica's debut the previous year, selling over 130,000 copies in the first week.
+It became the fastest selling debut album in Britain since Elastica's debut the previous year, selling 105,768 copies in the first week.
 The album reached the number-one position on the UK Albums Chart and number 200 on the US Billboard 200.
 It was voted number 879 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).

 The Grateful Dead's psychedelic rock style is an influence on Kula Shaker's first and second albums.
 The hidden track after "Hollow Man" is a recording of A. C. Bhaktivedanta Swami Prabhupada, the founder of the International Society for Krishna Consciousness, speaking about his own guru.

 Artwork

 The cover art (by comic-book artist Dave Gibbons) consists of various images related to the letter K, including:

 John F. Kennedy, Lord Kitchener, Karl Marx, Gene Kelly, Katharine Hepburn, Ken Dodd, Kareem Abdul-Jabbar, Danny Kaye, Kal-El (Superman), Boris Karloff (as Frankenstein's monster), Krishna, King Kong, Martin Luther King Jr., two Knights (a pair of Keys on one of them), a Kettle, Kali, the Kaiser, Nikita Khrushchev, Grace Kelly, the number 11 (symbolizing K), and Rudyard Kipling's book Kim.